-- Safe mode essentially forces the launched process to ignore all third party launch daemons and startup items.
+- Safe mode essentially forces the initiated process to ignore all third party launch daemons and startup items.
 Once you are in the Safe mode, the next course of action is to get into Disk Utility.
-Once your MacBook has entered safe mode, you will see it indicated in the top right-hand corner of your screen.
+Once your MacBook has entered safe mode, you will see it indicated in the top right-hand corner of your screen

 - Once the Repair has completed, you will be notified of the status.
-At this point, you would want to run the macOS Update program again and see if it works for you without giving you the error message.
+At this point, you would want to rerun the macOS Update program and see if it works for you without giving you the error message

 If you tried the steps above in Safe mode and did not find success, the next course of action is to try the Recovery mode.

 - To get to recovery mode on your Mac or MacBook, you will need to press and hold Command + R keys together when booting up your computer